 Not only that, but the knowledgeable guides will narrate about the various myths and legends surrounding the phenomena and how it impacts the local population in current times.
 Be it adults or teenagers- there’s hardly anyone who wouldn’t enjoy this journey.

 Since it’s a group tour (with 8 participants), tourists will be provided with spacious minivans for comfortable traveling.
 Plus, there are warm drinks and biscuits for refreshment purposes.
 For more information about this tour, customer reviews en photography tips – Click here!

-Other Nature & Wildlife Tours do The Lofoten Island Have to Offer?
+What Other Nature & Wildlife Tours do The Lofoten Island Have to Offer?

 Let the wildlife lover in you rejoice with this sea eagle safari, which commences from Svolvaer’s quayside.
 From here, a boat journey on the mesmerizing, 16 miles long Raftsundet strait will take you to your destination- Trollfjord.